DevSsChar/PitchPerfect/README.md

 - **Personalized Coaching**: Actionable before/after cards
 - **Transcript Highlights**: Key phrases and fillers marked for review
 - **Privacy-First**: No account required, secure processing
+- **ML Pipeline (Ongoing)**: Advanced ML features are being actively developed.
+See the `backend/` directory for reference scripts and prototypes.

 See [`features.md`](components/features/features.md) for a full list.